Themrsajad/To-Do-List/README.md

 ## Usage

-You can try it through the following link:
+You can try it through this link:
 [beautiful-to-do-list.netlify.app](https://beautiful-to-do-list.netlify.app)